Everything you need to know...

 - Study a course accredited by the Society and College of Radiographers (ScoR) and the Health Care Professions Council (HCPC).

 Diagnostic radiographers use the latest imaging technologies and techniques to produce images of the body to diagnose diseases.
-On this course, you’ll work and collaborate with a range of healthcare professionals, and gain the skills and registration you need to enter this rewarding area of healthcare.
-When you graduate, you’ll be eligible to register as a diagnostic radiographer with the HCPC.
+On this course you’ll work and collaborate with a range of healthcare professionals, gaining the skills you need to enter this rewarding area of healthcare.
+When you graduate you’ll be eligible to register as a diagnostic radiographer with the HCPC.

 How you learn

-You’ll learn from other students and practitioners across a range of healthcare professions.
-These include therapeutic radiographers, nurses, paramedics, physiotherapists, social workers, operation department practitioners and occupational therapists.
+You’ll also learn from other students and practitioners across a range of healthcare professions.
+These include therapeutic radiographers, nurses and midwives, paramedics, physiotherapists, social workers, operation department practitioners and occupational therapists.

 You learn through